Tikar people

+Etymology

+During the reign of Sultan Njoya, ruler of the Kingdom of Bamum, French missionary and translator Henri Martin documented that the Bamum people translated the word Tikar as "those who wander."

-Today, there is some debate over whether the Tikar should be considered an ethnic group, like the Hausa people, or rather a blanket term for multiple groups, due to the fact that some smaller groups argue that they descend from the Tikar people.
-While the legitimacy of their claims are strongly disputed, there is a single ethnic group in Cameroon today who are called Tikar and actually descend from the original Tikar people.
+Today, there is ongoing debate about whether the Tikar should be considered a distinct ethnic group, like the Hausa people, or if the term serves as a general label for multiple groups.
+Some smaller communities assert that they descend from the Tikar people.
+Although these claims are heavily contested, one ethnic group in modern Cameroon identifies as Tikar and is recognized as directly descending from the original Tikar people.

-Debates are ongoing on the topic of the broader use of the name Tikar/Tikari to identify many villages and towns in north-western region of Cameroon.
-There are also a number of ethnic groups in the region who claim Tikar descent through royal bloodlines.
-However, oral tradition and DNA testing by companies such as African Ancestry, Inc. have proven that they are different ethnic groups genetically, with some testees receiving Tikar of Cameroon results and others receiving Bamileke of Cameroon results.
+Debates persist regarding the broader use of the term Tikar/Tikari to designate many villages and towns in northwestern Cameroon.
+Additionally, some ethnic groups in the region claim Tikar descent through royal bloodlines.
+However, oral traditions and DNA testing conducted by companies such as African Ancestry, Inc. have demonstrated that these groups are genetically distinct.
+While some individuals receive Tikar of Cameroon results, others are identified as Bamileke of Cameroon.

-The Bamum people and other ethnic groups have also asserted their link to the Tikar people through Tikar rulers in the Kingdom of Bamum.
-According to Molefi Kente Asante, the "Bamun and the Tikar are known as great artists creating enormous sculptures of bronze and beads.
-In many ways, the flow of the culture between the Tikar and the Bamun is one that has enriched both groups.
-The Bamun essentially adopted many words from the Tikar language.
-They also adopted words from other people, including the Bafanji, Bamali, and Bambalang."
-While cultural elements do show similarities between the Tikar and Bamum, cultural anthropologists maintain that those similarities are due to proximity.
-As the Bamun people are located near the lands of the Tikar geographically.
-E. M. Chilver and Phyllis Mary Kaberry concluded that smaller groups made such claims of a dynastic connection purely as a political statement.
+The Bamum and other groups have also asserted connections to the Tikar people through Tikar rulers of the Kingdom of Bamum.
+According to Molefi Kente Asante, the "Bamum and the Tikar are renowned as great artists who create monumental sculptures of bronze and beads.
+Cultural exchanges between the Tikar and the Bamum have enriched both groups.
+For instance, the Bamum adopted numerous words from the Tikar language, as well as from other languages, including Bafanji, Bamali, and Bambalang."
+Anthropologists have also noted cultural similarities between the Tikar and the Bamum.
+E. M. Chilver and Phyllis Mary Kaberry suggested that claims of Tikar ancestry by smaller Grassfields groups may often be political in nature.

-Groups who also claim descent from the Tikar fondoms include the Bambili, Oku, Kom, Bum, Bafut, Nso, Mbiame, Wiya, Tang, War, Mbot, Mbem, Fungom, Weh, Mmen, Bamunka, Babungo, Bamessi, Bamessing, Bambalang, Bamali, Bafanji, Baba (Papiakum), Bangola, Big Babanki, Babanki Tungo, Nkwen and Bambui.
-Small communities of Hausa peoples in Cameroon also identify as Tikar.

-However, the Kom, Nso, Ndop-Bamunka and Bafut peoples are the only ethnic groups who anthropologists and historians believe have a legitimate claim to Tikar lineage.
+Small communities of Hausa people in Cameroon also identify as Tikar.
+Groups claiming descent from Tikar fondoms include the Bambili, Oku, Kom, Bum, Bafut, Nso, Mbiame, Wiya, Tang, War, Mbot, Mbem, Fungom, Weh, Mmen, Bamunka, Babungo, Bamessi, Bamessing, Bambalang, Bamali, Bafanji, Baba (Papiakum), Bangola, Big Babanki, Babanki Tungo, Nkwen, and Bambui.
+However, anthropologists and historians generally agree that only the Kom, Nso, Bamum, Ndop-Bamunka, and Bafut peoples have credible claims to Tikar ancestry.